xsa-dev/news-trader/readme.md

 - Vector storages are disabled (with plans for future development).

 ## Agents
-Агенты предоставлены в папке agents и представляют собой маленькие python-программы автономно выполняемые и несущие за собой небольшую пользу.
+Agents are provided in the "agents" folder and are small Python programs that run autonomously and provide some utility.

-### Functional-agents:
+### Functional Agents:
-- agents.news - парсинг новостей и актуализация списка новостей в базе данных
+- agents.news - news parsing and updating the list of news in the database.
-- agents.prices - цены на используемые в новостях криптовалюты (а если быть точнее то все вероятные пары)
+- agents.prices - prices of cryptocurrencies used in the news (or to be more precise, all possible pairs).
-- agents.sentiment - разбор новостей на позитивную, негативную, нейтральную - актуализацю в БД (в разработке)
+- agents.sentiment - sentiment analysis of news as positive, negative, or neutral - updating in the database (under development).
-- agents.trade - прокси-агент по созданию сделок на криптоборже (в разработке)
+- agents.trade - proxy agent for creating trades on cryptocurrency exchanges (under development).

 ## Technolics & Services
 ### Coding